CGCookie/retopoflow/README.md

 |   3.2.4    | 2.8x--2.9x     |
 |   2.0.3    | 2.79 or before |

-All versions of RetopoFlow will work on any operating system the Blender supports.
+All versions of RetopoFlow will work on any operating system that Blender supports.

 ## Downloading

+Important: Do _not_ use the zip files created by GitHub.
+Blender has issues with the zip files that GitHub automatically packages with the green `Code` button on the main GitHub page.
+Instead, use the officially packaged versions that we provide through the Blender Market or the GitHub Releases Page.

 Future updates to RetopoFlow are funded by Blender Market purchases, and we provide top priority support through the Blender Market.
-However, we also made RetopoFlow accessible on RetopoFlow's [GitHub Page](https://github.com/CGCookie/retopoflow), especially for students, teachers, and those using RetopoFlow for educational purposes.
+However, we have also made RetopoFlow accessible on RetopoFlow's [GitHub Page](https://github.com/CGCookie/retopoflow), especially for students, teachers, and those using RetopoFlow for educational purposes.

 You may download RetopoFlow from your [account dashboard](https://blendermarket.com/account/orders) on the Blender Market once you have already purchased it or from RetopoFlow's [GitHub Releases Page](https://github.com/CGCookie/retopoflow/releases).
 For the more techie crowd, you can also symlink a clone of the GitHub repo to your add-ons folder.

-Important: Blender has issues with the zip files that GitHub automatically packages with the green `Code` button on the main GitHub page.
-Do _not_ use the zip files created by GitHub.
-Instead, use the officially packaged versions that we provide through the Blender Market or the GitHub Releases Page.

 The code for RetopoFlow is open source under the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
 The non-code assets in this repository are not.